-On May 12, 2020, staff recommended approval of the project because the project and conditions of approval addressed concerns related to the proposed development and all of the findings for approval of the proposed project, consistent with Chapters 14.18, 18.28, 19.56, 19.156, and 19.168 of the Cupertino Municipal Code, could be made.
-To the extent that concerns remained about the development's height and slope line, evidence in the record (in particular, the RRM report) demonstrated that the project met the standards for granting the waivers under the State Density Bonus Law.
+Staff recommends approval of the project because the project and conditions of approval address concerns related to the proposed development and all of the findings for approval of the proposed project, consistent with Chapters 14.18, 18.28, 19.56, 19.156, and 19.168 of the Cupertino Municipal Code, may be made.
+To the extent that concerns remain about the development's height and slope line, the State Density Bonus Law and Housing Accountability Act constrain the City's ability to address these concerns, and the project meets the standards that qualify it for protection under these laws.